 Audio workflow hub

-Picmu audio tools for local workflows and honest browser limits.
+Picmu audio tools for local workflows and browser limits.

-Use the audio hub when the job starts with a real question: can this browser preview the source, can it decode for waveform analysis, which export targets are native here, and what fallback still leaves you with something useful if the exact handoff is limited?
+Use the audio hub when the job starts with a real question: can this browser preview the source, can it decode for waveform analysis, which exports are available here, and what output still helps if the exact handoff is limited?
 Picmu keeps those answers visible instead of flattening everything into one generic media editor.

 Format pairs4